 The following is a list of items that an upper elementary student may want to put on his or her display board.

 Your display board should include all steps of the Scientific Method or Engineering Design.
-You should have a page on: Introduction, Background Research, Question and/or Hypothesis, Method or Procedure, Materials, Data and Results (inclusive of some charts and graphs), Conclusion, Discussion — inclusive of Limitation (What would have made the project stronger?) and Implications (Why the project was important.)
+You should have a page on: Introduction, Background Research, Question and/or Hypothesis, Method or Procedure, Materials, Data and Results (inclusive of some charts and graphs), Conclusion, Discussion — inclusive of Limitation (What would have made the project stronger?) and Implications (Why the project was important).
 Optional: Definitions

 - Project Journal/Lab Notebook: This is the account of your project from idea conception through to conclusion, including development and brainstorming for how to extend/expand your work next time.
-Date and initial all notebook entries.
+Date and initial all entries.
 This is proof that you did the work!

 - Photos of model, test equipment or items studied: While allowed under the “display and safety rules,” we discourage leaving actual models or equipment/devices on the project tables.
 There is a list of items that indeed are unacceptable for display at SARSEF.
 Please review it.

 - Applicable Forms: All projects that have been approved by the Scientific Review Committee must have those forms available during setup and judging, regardless of grade level.
-It is STRONGLY recommended to bring ONLY copies to the fair.
-Keep the originals at home for safe keeping.
+It is STRONGLY recommended to only bring copies to the fair.
+Keep the originals at home for safekeeping.